If you have been looking through a dusty box filled with old family photos, the chances are that the pictures will be eaten around the edges.

 Moving on to damages, silverfish can be destructive to books, wallpapers, clothes, and old boxes stored in places.
 Their diet consists of sugar and carbohydrates, and as a result, they keep feeding on clothes and paper.
 They can also eat hair that has been disposed of or fallen on the floor.

 Now you might not be too worried about these insects making holes in old paper.
-But you will absolutely not like it if you find holes in clothes that have not been worn for some time.
-Therefore, we will talk about how to prevent silverfish from causing such issues and damaging property in the next section.
+But you will not like it if you find holes in clothes that have not been worn for some time.
+Therefore, we will discuss preventing silverfish from causing such issues and damaging property in the next section.

 If you are worried that silverfish are harmful to pets, then let us tell you that is another misconception.
 The insect does not harm humans or animals under any condition.
 Even if your pet eats them, they will not be poisoned.